Velcin/velcin.github.io/index.md

 # Teaching

-I give basic classes on computer science (e.g., excel, database, programming) and more advanced classes in data mining (e.g., machine learning, artificial intelligence, text mining).
-All my lectures are complemented by practical projects using various languages (java, R, python).
+I give basic classes on computer science (e.g., programming) and more advanced classes in data science (e.g., artificial intelligence, machine learning, NLP).
+All my lectures are complemented by practical projects using various languages (python, R, C++).

 # Service